 Cancer remains to be the second leading cause of death in the United States.
-However, as cancer survivorship increases, there are increased amounts of research being done to help these individuals live fulfilling lives.
+However, as cancer survivorship increases, there is more research being done to help these individuals live fulfilling lives.
 A balanced diet with physical activity is key to healthy survivorship.
 By focusing on one goal at a time, slowly integrating healthy behaviors will result in a nourishing life and wholesome survivorship.

 In 2010, the USDA created MyPlate to replace the food pyramid as part of the Dietary Guidelines for Americans.
-While this replacement for the outdated carb-heavy food pyramid is a major improvement, it is important to underscore the need for specific dietary recommendations for cancer individuals rather than for all Americans.
+While this replacement for the outdated carb-heavy food pyramid is a major improvement, recommendations for people affected by cancer must still be individualized to your specific needs.

 The American Institute of Cancer Research (AICR) created The New American Plate, a scientifically sound eating philosophy that lets you enjoy your meals while emphasizing foods that promote health to reduce your risk for cancer and other chronic diseases.
 Healthy living is paramount for individuals touched by cancer because healthy eating fuels the body with nutrients that people need to heal, grow, and thrive.